RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-12-10_Reddit_comments.md

 https://old.reddit.com/r/Damnthatsinteresting/comments/1pj00k2/rare_footage_of_last_sunset_of_the_20th_century/nt9xr2w/

 Also when streaming video was new... people would have commented as to the video framing.
 So much black space, the mood music, links to the original.
 People just consume junk recording of a social media recording.
 Reddit used to have media ecology self-awareness.
-People scream "AI slop" and people used to claim this kind of video as slop with all the black / rereworking (too much jpeg).
+People scream "AI slop" and people used to claim this kind of video as slop with all the black / reworking (too much jpeg).

 https://old.reddit.com/r/popculturechat/comments/1piv8e7/jacob_elordi_needs_someone_to_tell_him_they_love/nt9xmum/